khoa102/myEmailClient/Documentation/startFXProject.md

 - To debug a javaFX project:
     - Run the program using cmd: mvn clean javafx:run@debug
     - Debug the program remotely using the configuration added earlier
+      - host: localhost
+      - port: the port that is set in debug part of the pom.xml (e.g: port is 8000 if address=*:8000)

 ### Debug Reference
 - https://stackoverflow.com/questions/56197372/i-cant-debug-an-application-using-netbeans-11-with-javafx-12